kids stories - children's stories online

 "Open it." said Dad.

 Roger opened the box.
 Inside was a great big orange and black tiger.
-Roger put his arms around the tiger and hugged his soft fur.
+Roger put his arms around the tiger and hugged his soft, warm fur.
 The tiger licked Roger's face.
-That afternoon Roger and Dad went to the pet shop, where they bought a lead and a giant collar so Roger could take the tiger for walks.

 "Come on," said Roger, "I'll take you to the park to meet my friends.
 They'll be so amazed when they see you."

 Roger and the tiger arrived at the park.
 Roger's friends were playing on the swings and slide.
 Roger called out to them.
-But instead of being amazed they were absolutely terrified at seeing the tiger and ran away crying as quickly as they could.
+But instead of being amazed they were absolutely terrified at seeing the huge tiger and ran away crying as quickly as they could.

 Roger was starting to feel a little sad.
 Why didn't anyone want to meet his new friend.
 Sure, the tiger had big teeth, but he wouldn't hurt anyone.
 Roger tickled the tiger's tummy.
 The tiger purred contentedly.